 Students at Francis Marion fulfill their writing requirements by successfully completing the composition sequence:

 Most entering students will enroll in either ENG 101 or ENG 101E their first semester at Francis Marion.
 However, some students entering with Advanced Placement, dual enrollment, or transfer credit may have already fulfilled some of their composition requirements.
-If you have questions, speak with an advisor or the Composition Coordinator.
-Questions may also be directed to the main office of the English Department: Founders Hall 155 or (843) 661-1371.
+For students entering with no previous college composition credit, they will select between those two aforementioned courses.
+To aid students with their decisions, we have additional information and resources on this page.
+After reviewing this information, all incoming students should complete our Directed Self-Placement questionnaire below prior to attending their campus orientation.

 How do I know if I should enroll in ENG 101 or ENG 101E?